smelserm/apacks/client/README.md

-# Apacks Frontend
+# Apacks Client

-A modern React frontend for the Apacks user management system.
+A modern React client for the Apacks user management system.

 ## Features